ShadowShot07/StoryBoardProject/README.md

 # StoryBoardProject
-Storyboard of a website created for a class project.
+Storyboard of a website about books created for a class project.